rubillos/RV-Bridge/README.md

 ## Links:

 - [Apple's HomeKit Accessory Protocol Specification Release R2 (HAP-R2)](https://developer.apple.com/homekit/specification/)
-    * For some reason this link appears to be broken at the moment... with a bit of hunting on the internet you can find it ;-)
+    * For some reason this link appears to be broken at the moment... with a _small bit_ of hunting on the internet you can find it 😉
 - [RV-C Organization](http://www.rv-c.com)
 - [RV-C Spec 2022-12-01](http://www.rv-c.com/sites/rv-c.com/files/RV-C%20Protocol%20FullLayer-12-01-22.pdf)
 - [SK Pang Electronics](https://www.skpang.co.uk)